What Is Volume vs. Market Cap and How Do They Impact You?

 Once you become part of the crypto movement, one thing becomes clear: a token’s market price will always be highly influenced by its market capitalization and trading volume.
 But why is volume vs. market cap important and useful?
 How do they impact the market?
 And what are the main differences between the two concepts?

-Let’s find answers to all these questions and get one step further into being the crypto traders who can complete transactions without hesitation!
+Let’s find answers to all these questions and get one step closer to being the crypto traders who can complete transactions without hesitation!

 Volume vs. Market Cap at a Glance